plone/documentation/docs/contributing/documentation/myst-reference.md

 If you don't enhance media, constrain the width of your media to 790 pixels.

-(static-assets-label)=
+(static-asset-paths-label)=

-#### Static assets
+#### Static asset paths

 When the documentation is in a submodule, paths to static assets—including, images, figures, and videos—must resolve in both the main documentation and the submodule's documentation.

-Inside the `docs` directory, place static assets in the `/_static/` directory, and preferably inside a subdirectory named after the part or page of the documentation.
+Inside the {file}`docs` directory of either main documentation or the submodule, place static assets in the {file}`/_static/` directory, and preferably inside a subdirectory named after the part or page of the documentation.

+For example, in the main documentation, place an image at {file}`docs/_static/contributing/git-commit-submodule.jpg`.
-For example, in the `volto` submodule, inside its `src/docs` directory, place an image at `/_static/user-manual/block-left-add-icon.png`.
+Whereas, in the `volto` submodule, place an image inside it at {file}`src/docs/_static/user-manual/block-left-add-icon.png`.

-In your markup, use that same `docs`-root-relative path for the target, such as `/_static/user-manual/block-left-add-icon.png`.
+If the static asset exists only in the main documentation and is referenced only from within the main documentation, then in your markup you should use a root-relative path for the media target, such as `/_static/contributing/git-commit-submodule.jpg`.
-Don't use file-relative paths.

-Configuration in the {file}`conf.py` files for the main documentation and its submodules handle the resolution of `docs`-root-relative paths for you.
+Otherwise, you should adjust your markup to use an appropriate relative path through the submodule.
+For example, to refer to a video from within the `volto` submodule, use `../_static/user-manual/blocks/block-copy-cut.mp4`.
+To refer to that same video from the main documentation, include the submodule's relative path `../../volto/_static/user-manual/blocks/block-copy-cut.mp4`.

 (enhance-media-label)=